-The lung cancer rates for the Asian/Pacific Islander community near Shady Grove Adventist Hospital are more than five times higher than the U.S. average.
+The lung cancer rates for the Asian/Pacific Islander community near Adventist HealthCare Shady Grove Medical Center are more than five times higher than the U.S. average.
 This comes at a time when overall lung cancer rates, among all races, are falling in the U.S. and Maryland.

 Lung cancer is the second most common form of cancer.
 It’s also the deadliest, says the American Cancer Society.
 There are ways to reduce your risk.
 The most effective is to quit smoking or never start.
 Also try avoiding: